Harry-Ph/Phan-Hong-Duc/src/problem2/README.md

+## Live Demo

+you can access the demo through this [link](https://peaceful-donut-b2cf07.netlify.app/)

+## Run Local

+to run the app via localhost you can use the following commands :
+npm i
+npm run dev

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.